noah-andersen/ebay-card-scraper/README.md

-# eBay Card Scraper
+# Graded Pokemon Card Scraper

-A Python-based web scraper for collecting image data of graded Pokemon cards from eBay.
+A Python-based web scraper for collecting image data of graded Pokemon cards from multiple marketplaces.
 This tool searches for graded cards by grading company (PSA, BGS, CGC) and grade level, then saves the image data for analysis or training purposes.

 ## Features

+- **Multi-marketplace support**: eBay and Mercari
-- Search eBay for graded Pokemon cards by:
+- Search for graded Pokemon cards by:
   - Grading company (PSA, BGS, CGC)
   - Grade level (1-10)
   - Card name/keywords
 - Download and save card images
 - Store metadata (grade, grading company, price, listing details)
 - Export data to CSV for easy analysis
-- Built-in rate limiting to respect eBay's servers
+- Built-in rate limiting to respect marketplace servers
+- Modular architecture for easy marketplace additions

 ## Installation